slrslr/flexget-cross-seed/README.rst

 Flexget Cross Seeding
 =====================

-This plugin can check your local files to see if it matches anything found by Flexget.
+This plugin can check your local files to see if it matches anything found by `Flexget <https://www.flexget.com/>`_.

 Installation
 ------------

-Download `cross-seed.py` and put it in the correct plugin folder. `Check out the official documentation for instructions on how to install plugins <https://www.flexget.com/Plugins#third-party-plugins>`_.
+Download `cross-seed.py` and put it in the correct `Flexget <https://www.flexget.com/>`_ plugin folder. `Check out the official documentation for instructions on how to install plugins <https://www.flexget.com/Plugins#third-party-plugins>`_.

 Usage
 -----